dmengest/SalesMangament_PortfolioProject_Power_BI_SQL/README.md

 # SalesMangament_PortfolioProject_Power_BI_SQL
-This project demonstrates a range of techniques for cleaning and transforming data tables, which are essential for creating interactive dashboards and reports.
+This project demonstrates a range of techniques for cleaning and transforming data tables using SQL for creating interactive sale dashboard and report.